ryasar79/reduxx/README.md

 /*
 the old way: updating a nested component

-    in this example, assume the state key "monkey" has an associated value which is an object with several properties
+    in this example, assume the state key "userProfile" has an associated value which is an object with several properties